 At USS Bowfin Submarine Museum & Park there are many different exhibits the whole family can enjoy.
 In addition to the submarine itself we have a submarine museum with many exciting exhibits inside, as well as many fantastic outdoor exhibits.

 In an effort to expand our reach and impact, USS Bowfin Submarine Museum & Park is currently undergoing a major expansion and renovation project, which involves the temporary closure of the museum and certain other exhibits and parts of the park.
 The USS Bowfin itself remains open during our improvement project.
-The gift shop, food service, all concessions and lanai will remain open as well.
+The gift shop, food service, all concessions, and the lanai will remain open as well.
 Please visit our social media channels for the latest updates on progress in our museum and park!

 Another exhibit is Bowfin’s second battle flag, which was stored in Bowfin crew member Jack Updegraff’s parents’ attic and forgotten about for almost 50 years!
 It was rediscovered and donated to Bowfin Museum’s collection just in time for the crew’s reunion on the boat.